Seumalu Elora Lee Raymond

 Currently accepting Ph.D. students.

-Dr. Seumalu Elora Lee Raymond is an urban planner and Assistant Professor in the School of City and Regional Planning in the College of Design at Georgia Tech.
+Dr. Seumalu Elora Lee Raymond is an urban planner and Associate Professor in the School of City and Regional Planning in the College of Design at Georgia Tech.
 She is interested in the financialization of housing and property in land, displacement and dispossession through housing systems, housing and disasters, housing justice, race, segregation, and the transnational Pacific Islander community.

 Dr. Raymond has explored widening housing wealth inequality following the real estate and financial crises of the 2000s, and the relationship between financialization of rental housing and eviction-led displacement.
 She has studied the effect of the foreclosure and affordability crises on Pacific Islander communities in Los Angeles, and the financialization of customary land in Samoa.
 Dr. Raymond has ongoing projects on housing, displacement and disasters, including work on eviction and migration following disasters.